thaitype/kubricate-website/docs/v1/guide/how-to-guides/stack-output-mode.md

 outline: deep
 ---

-# How to control output file organization with stack output modes
+# How to control output file organization with generate output modes

 **Prerequisites**
 - You have created stacks with `Stack.fromTemplate`
 - You can run `kubricate generate` successfully
 - You understand basic Kubricate configuration

-## Set up single-file output
+## Set up stack output mode (default)

-To generate all resources for each stack in one file:
+To generate one file per stack (this is the default behavior):

 ```ts
 // kubricate.config.ts